VRwrks/nbdev_cards/README.md

 # nbdev_cards
-A sample how to create cards lib in windows
+A sample how to create cards lib using nbdev